 Native to Norway, this social, sensitive cat is believed to have been brought to the region by Vikings around 1000 AD.
-You can find stories about this powerful feline within European folktales and other texts dating back hundreds of years.
+You can find stories about this large cat breed within European folktales and other texts dating back hundreds of years.

-These gentle giants can tip the scales at up to 20 pounds.
+These big house cats can tip the scales at up to 20 pounds.

 It’s hard to believe that any cat breed has an affinity for water, but the Turkish Van does.
 Aside from enjoying a splash, they’re sturdy, playful, and active cats.
 With quite the muscular and athletic build, these felines make jumping a breeze.